gradle/gradle/design-docs/play-support.md

 The goal is to get something working pretty quickly, and work to improve the configurability and discoverability over time.

-## Feature: Developer builds and runs a trivial Play application with templates and routes
+## Feature: Developer builds and runs the Play Application created by “play new”

-### Story: Build author declares a Play application
+### Story: Build author declares and builds a Play application component

 Add a `play-application` plugin that provides Play application component: